lazd/lazd.github.io/source/posts/Rebuilding an iBook G3 clamshell battery.md

 1. Tweezers, such as the [Hakko CHP 00D-SA Fine-Tip Tweezers](https://amzn.to/4eWQEyI)
 1. Medium sized flathead screwdriver, or even [a couple of of them](https://amzn.to/4103QPT)
 1. Multimeter, such as the [Fluke 101](https://amzn.to/3Vc0dme)
-1. [An iBook](https://www.ebay.com/sch/177/i.html?_from=R40&_nkw=iBook+g3+clamshell), of course to train and test your new battery
+1. [An iBook](https://www.ebay.com/sch/177/i.html?_from=R40&_nkw=iBook+g3+clamshell), of course, to train and test your new battery

 ## Preparation

 First, put your existing dead battery into your iBook.
-Run the following comment:
+Run the following command:

 ```sh
 system_profiler SPPowerDataType